All Products

 Can node instant scaling be configured to only scale in empty nodes?

-• To enable (only scale in if empty): goatscaler.io/scale-down-only-empty:true
+• To enable (scale in only if empty): goatscaler.io/scale-down-only-empty:true

-• To disable (allow scale-in even with pods):goatscaler.io/scale-down-only-empty:false
+• To disable (allow scale-in with pods): goatscaler.io/scale-down-only-empty:false

-2. Find the node instant scaling add-on (ACK GOATScaler) and follow the on-screen instructions to set ScaleDownOnlyEmptyNodes to true or false.
+2. Find ACK GOATScaler and follow the on-screen instructions to set ScaleDownOnlyEmptyNodes to true or false.

 Does the node instant scaling add-on update automatically?

-Why is node scaling not working on my ACK managed cluster even though the required role authorization is complete?
+Why is node scaling not working on my ACK managed cluster even though role authorization is complete?

-1. On the Clusters page, find the cluster to manage and click its name.
+1. On the Clusters page, click the cluster name.
 In the left navigation pane, choose Nodes > Node Pools.

-2. On the Node Pools page, click Enable to the right of Node Scaling.
+2. On the Node Pools page, click Enable next to Node Scaling.

-3. Follow the on-screen instructions to authorize the KubernetesWorkerRole and attach the AliyunCSManagedAutoScalerRolePolicy system policy.
+3. Follow the on-screen instructions to authorize KubernetesWorkerRole and attach the AliyunCSManagedAutoScalerRolePolicy system policy.

 image

-4. Manually restart the cluster-autoscaler Deployment (node auto scaling) or the ack-goatscaler Deployment (node instant scaling) in the kube-system namespace for the permissions to take effect immediately.
+4. Manually restart the cluster-autoscaler Deployment (node auto scaling) or the ack-goatscaler Deployment (node instant scaling) in the kube-system namespace for the updated permissions to take effect.